Sigmmma/c20/src/content/h3odst/h3odst-ek/h3odst-standalone-build/readme.md

 The standalone build is configured differently from the retail build of Halo 3 ODST that's part of MCC - bugs or features found in one might not be found in the other.
 For that reason maps should always receive final testing as [map cache files][map] loaded by MCC itself.
 ```

-It's pretty much identical to Halo 3 Standalone so please refer to that page for further info on hotkeys and features
+It's pretty much identical to [Halo 3 Standalone][H3-Standalone-build] so please refer to that page for further info on hotkeys and features.

-[Halo 3 Standalone][H3-Standalone-build]